|POSITION TITLE||Agribusiness and Marketing Officer (ABMO)|

 - Facilitate access to business support services for key beneficiaries and partners engaged in selective markets system including strengthening capacity, mentorship and coaching, development of agricultural investment concepts and proposals and investment analysis;

-- Work in collaboration with the Climate Smart Agriculture Officer (CSAO) based in Suriname to provide support in liaison with the Guyana based Country Coordinator; and
+- Work in collaboration with the team based in Jamaica to provide support in liaison with the Country Coordinator; and

 - Other duties may be periodically assigned.